5iruss/EndlessError/README.md

 1. Clone the repository:
    `git clone https://github.com/5iruss/EndlessError`

-2. Make sure you have pip installed.
-Then, run the following command to install the required packages:
+2. Run the following command to install the required packages:
    `pip install pywin32`

 3. Run the Application